tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/paneldata.md

 Furthermore, an example analysis is conducted.
 This analysis starts with a regression using cross-sectional data.
 Then, panel data techniques are gradually introduced to address the potential bias of unobserved heterogeneity.
 Two types of fixed effects are explained and included in the model:
 - Entity fixed effects that are constant over time (and vary across entities)
 - Time fixed effects that are constant across entities (and vary over time)

+In the next building blocks, the assumptions of fixed effects regressions and the most popular models to analyse panel data are discussed.
 {{% /summary %}}